coder966/fcm-simple/README.md

 A PHP library to send messages to devices registered through Firebase Cloud Messaging (FCM).

 Features:
-- Lightweight & simple
+- Intuitive API
-- Zero dependencies
+- Lightweight (zero dependencies)
-- Implemented using cURL
+- Implemented using `cURL`
-- Support sending to topics and tokens
+- Supports sending to `topics` and `tokens`
-- Support various message options like `CollapseKey`, `Priority`, `TimeToLive` and more
+- Supports various message options like `CollapseKey`, `Priority`, `TimeToLive` and more
-- Provides you with the tokens you should update/remove from your database
+- Informs you about the tokens you should update/remove from your database

 ## Usage